andres-fr/python3-template/README.md

 * improve `create_docs.sh`: **it should succeed only if everything succeeds**, check for environment and input consistency and should be callable from everywhere (requiring or computing repo root path).

+* add infrastructure for GitHub pages with Travis

 ## MAYBE TODO: